mmichlin66/mmichlin66.github.io/mimbl/partitioned-components.md

 ---
 layout: mimbl-guide
-unit: 8
+unit: 4
-title: Rendering Methods
+title: Partitioned Components
 ---

-# Mimbl Guide: Rendering Methods
+# Mimbl Guide: Partitioned Components
-### Complex Component Rendering
+### Rendering Complex Components
 We often deal with creating complex components that contain multiple sections, which in turn can be divided into sub-sections.
 Having a single `render` method is usually too cumbersome - there is too much JSX for a single method.
 On the other hand, the sections of our complex components are probably only used on this page and are not leveraged in any other part of the application; therefore, creating a separate component for them is not really worth the time and effort.
 The standard solution is to use private rendering methods - methods that return JSX content that is ultimately used in the `render` method.

 The rendering code of a complex component often looks like the following: